The good and the bad

 For example, a simple calculation shows that she could give $5,000 to each of the million poorest Australians without losing her position as the wealthiest person in the nation.
 Think, for a moment, how much relief such a gift would provide for these people; and this is just a very simple example of what she could do.

 Ms Rinehart's coal exports have probably killed thousands of people from the air pollution resulting from the burning of that coal.
 Her work in casting doubt on climate science and anthropogenic climate change has probably done even more harm.
-In any reasonable assessment Ms Rinehart would have to be held to be one of the greatest criminals the world has ever known.

 See, for example: